amcsquad/amcsquad.github.io/events/2-euro-sale.md

 ## For donations: How does it work?

-We’ll be collecting donations all day (until 17:00) for two charities: [Stichting Babyspullen](https://stichtingbabyspullen.nl/).
+We’ll be collecting donations all day (until 17:00) for [Stichting Babyspullen](https://stichtingbabyspullen.nl/).
 Accepted items:

 - **Clothes up to size 92**